jamespericles/Homework-04/To-do.md

 - allow users to press buttons on the key pad to answer questions besides clicking
 - Have text in buttons be centered
 - Make answer buttons hidden until user press begin
+- Make timer inline with where the questions are

 Notes: I expect that the stop propogation from 01-Class-Content/04-Web-APIs/01-Activities/16-Ins_Event_Bubbling will come in handy